 - Have a call to action (CTA) directing them to your blog posts or YouTube video content.

 Automate the email sequence so that users can get between 3-5 emails sent to their email addresses within the first ten days of signing up to your email list.
-Slowly introduce the online course over the email sequence, and by day 7, send them to the sales page where you sell online courses.
+Slowly introduce the online course over the email sequence, and by day 7, send them to the sales page where you sell and create online courses.

 Step #6: Drive Traffic to Your Sales Pages and Blog Posts

 Online traffic is the lifeblood of any successful online business.
 Without traffic, you can create and sell online courses successfully, and all the time spent creating the course content goes to waste.

 You can drive traffic to your online business in various ways, such as:

 - Launching a blog on WordPress or Substack.
 Blogs attract the right audience you need for a profitable list of email addresses.

 - Writing guest posts on authority sites your audience frequents.
 This tactic enables you to drive relevant traffic and acquire backlinks.
 Backlinks from authority sites give your site SEO juice, which boosts your rankings.

 - Boosting your presence on social media platforms.
 LinkedIn, Facebook, and Reddit always have the right audience when looking to sell online courses.
 You can also share op-eds on Linkedin or slides on Slideshare.
 Use an opt-in form to collect email addresses and launch email marketing campaigns promoting your online course.

 - Running affiliate marketing programs using affiliate marketing software.